Home page for DJ Billy James

 Every language has its own special phrase for toasting.
 In English, it's often "Cheers" and in Spanish, "Salud."
 Italians say "Salute," the Polish phrase is "Na zdrowie" and Jewish people may say "L'chaim."
 Consider selecting an appropriate phrase ahead of time and then use it as your concluding expression as you and the guests raise your glasses to the newlyweds.
 More toasting expressions in various languages.

-other purpose without written permission from Billy James.
+purpose without written permission from DJ Billy James.